WSVI

-WSVI (channel 8) is a television station serving the United States Virgin Islands that is licensed to Christiansted, Saint Croix, and affiliated with Ion.
-It is owned by Atlas News and Information Services alongside Charlotte Amalie–licensed independent station WZVI (channel 21).
-The two stations share studios at the Sunny Isle Shopping Center in Christiansted; WSVI's transmitter is located on Blue Mountain.
+WSVI (channel 8) is a television station serving the United States Virgin Islands that is licensed to Christiansted, Saint Croix.
+It primarily operates as an independent station, but airs some programming from Ion Television.
+Owned by Atlas News and Information Services, WSVI has studios at the Sunny Isle Shopping Center on Queen Mary Highway in Christiansted, and its transmitter is located on Blue Mountain.

-WSVI operates a digital translator in Charlotte Amalie, WFIG-LD (VHF channel 5, also mapped to virtual channel 8), with transmitter atop Flag Hill.
-WSVI serves as the flagship station of the Virgin Islands Television Network.
+WZVI (channel 21) in Charlotte Amalie, Saint Thomas, operates as a satellite station of WSVI, with transmitter on Flag Hill.
+The two stations are collectively branded as the Virgin Islands Television Network.